nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 The event was an Ops-301 final presentation.
 The students did really well, and it was interesting to see how they were solving problems like securing a network and wifi connectivity using VPNs, a capture portal, and AAA at the perimeter.

-Following that, I started-in on some more CSS learning.
-This time it is animations.
+Following that, I returned to CSS Animations.
 The goal is to learn how to make an animated "celebration" happen on a web page under certain conditions.
 I'm going to need several things:

-1. Knowledge of `@keyframes` and `animation` properties in CSS.
+1. Knowledge of and experience with `@keyframes` and `animation` properties in CSS.
 1. Some emojis and/or small thumbnail images or drawings representing fun party stuff (party poppers, streamers, cake slices, lollipops, etc) that will be animated on-screen.
 1. A design for how this will be implemented in the LingoBingo project.

+I made a little progress by deploying a new ReactJS website to use as the experimentation sandbox.
+More to do tomorrow.

 ## Sunday 25-Sept-2022